decred/dcrdocs/docs/governance/politeia/example-proposals.md

 In the *Who* section, describe the entity making the proposal, who will complete the work, and who will draw down on the proposal's budget.

-> This proposal is submitted by @allstake (on Slack, /u/Satoshi2000 on reddit).
+> This proposal is submitted by @allstake (on Matrix, /u/Satoshi2000 on reddit).
 You may remember me from a discussion in #dcrdata, where I solicited feedback on this idea (Matrix link).
 > I have been active in the blockchain space for two years, with a particular interest and passion for blockchain governance.
 > See my GitHub (github.com/satoshi200) for examples of my work, including an event-driven lambo address creation module.